ROAD TO DECEMBER 2022

 Speaking to Daily Maverick on the sidelines of the conference on Sunday 14 August Mahumapelo, a known member of the Radical Economic Transformation (RET) faction, revealed that some branches had asked him to stand as a candidate while other branches had asked him not to run as they wanted to nominate him for a position in the party’s national executive committee (NEC).

 He indicated that he had decided on the latter as it increases his chances not only as an ordinary member of the NEC but also as a member of the party’s top six.

 “If you stand here and stand again for national, you appear like a person who is after positions.
 So one has to think carefully about some of these things because how you come across in society as a leader is very key, so I thought carefully about it,” he said.

-If Mahumapelo is indeed nominated at the party’s much anticipated elective conference in December, the move would embolden the RET faction, which has few voices in an NEC that is predominantly behind President Ramaphosa.
+The move would embolden the RET faction which has few voices in the NEC that is predominantly behind President Cyril Ramaphosa.

-Ramaphosa is believed to enjoy more than 70% support in the NEC — the highest decision-making body between conferences.
+Ramaphosa is believed to enjoy more than 70% support in the NEC which is the highest decision making body in between conferences.

-There was an unsuccessful attempt to have Maloyi removed from the race in line with the party’s step-aside resolution, on the basis that he faced a culpable homicide charge dating back to 2018, which had later been provisionally withdrawn by the National Prosecuting Authority.
+There was an earlier attempt to have Maloyi removed from the race on the basis that he faces a culpable homicide case that emanates from 2018 but was later provisionally withdrawn by the National Prosecuting Authority (NPA).